 Prepare a towel.
 And another towel.
 You may even want to cover the floor with plastic film.
-There shouldn’t be too much coffee reaching your camera, but have a stack of napkins handy just to be on the safe side.
+There shouldn’t be too much coffee reaching your camera.
+But have a stack of napkins handy to be on the safe side.

 Embrace the mess!
 Let it unravel.
 You can clean up after shooting, and it’ll be a lot less stressful.

-Composition for Splash Photography
+Plan the Composition for Your Splash

 Then add another cup.
-Try to play with angles, and put cups in different positions.
+Try to play with angles and put cups in different positions.
 This will make your image more interesting to look at.
-Use saucers, teaspoons, sugar cubes!
+Use saucers, teaspoons, and sugar cubes!

-A knitting needle on a smooth background is very easy to retouch, but the same needle going all the way along the surface of the curved saucer is a headache!
+A knitting needle on a smooth background is very easy to retouch.
+But the same needle going all the way along the surface of the curved saucer is a headache!